-- really a dialogue, not just a series of options and selections. - more of a 2-way conversation than in instructing examples: often implemented with natural language benefit: when/WHY to use?

-- many online help centers (have you ever been fooled?) - SIRI (can also be instructing) - edge case: typing queries into a web search engine - compare with: kiosk operation like buying a bus ticket good for novices, the computer phobic, specialized applications, etc.
+- Really a dialogue, not just a series of options and selections. - More of a 2-way conversation than in instructing - Examples: often implemented with natural language - Many online help centers (have you ever been fooled?) - Siri (can also be instructing) - Edge case: typing queries into a web search engine - Compare with: kiosk operation like buying a bus ticket - Benefit: when/WHY to use? - Good for novices, the computer phobic, specialized applications, etc.

-3. MANIPULATING
+3. Manipulating

-- makes sense to directly manipulate objects - benefit: leverages what people do in the real world; (e.g., drag/drop) - but CAN be used for non-realistic actions too (e.g., zoom)
+- Use when: - Makes sense to directly manipulate objects - Benefit: leverages what people do in the real world; (e.G., Drag/drop) - But CAN be used for non-realistic actions too (e.G., Zoom) - Principles: - Representation is always available (visible) - Incremental, reversible actions ("undo") - Physical actions (drag/drop) rather than syntactic commands - Examples of tasks that could use "manipulating" - File operations (open, close, save) - Moving selected block of text around on a powerpoint slide - Touch interaction with maps (pinch, zoom, slide)

-principles:

-- representation is always available (visible) - incremental, reversible actions ("undo") - physical actions (drag/drop) rather than syntactic commands examples of tasks that could use "manipulating"

-- file operations (open, close, save) - moving selected block of text around on a powerpoint slide - touch interaction with maps (pinch, zoom, slide)

-4. EXPLORING
+4. Exploring